Talk Radio (play)

 Talk Radio is a 1987 Pulitzer Prize-nominated play written by Eric Bogosian, based on a concept by Bogosian and Tad Savinar.
 The play centering around a shock jock originated off-Broadway at The Public Theater in 1987 where it became a finalist for the Pulitzer Prize for Drama.
 It made its Broadway debut in 2007 which earned two Tony Award nominations for Best Revival of a Play and Best Actor in a Play for Liev Schreiber.
 The play was adapted into a 1988 film of the same name directed by Oliver Stone.

 Plot

-The story of Barry Champlain, a Cleveland-area shock jock, on the eve of his radio show's national syndication.
+The story follows Barry Champlain, a Cleveland-area shock jock, on the eve of his radio show's national syndication.